gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/tangible_learning.md

 So my tangible "thing" would be clay that I could sculpt; the clay would somehow be embedded with micro sensors that would map the surface of the sculpture.
 This information could then be fed into a CAD or animation program.
 Here is a link to a paper that talks about implementing the digital clay idea:

-- Reed, Michael. "[Prototyping digital clay as an active material](http://portal.acm.org/citation.cfm?id=1517733&coll=GUIDE&dl=GUIDE&CFID=54601554&CFTOKEN=56458107&ret=1#Fulltext)." *Proceedings of the 3rd International Conference on Tangible and Embedded Interaction.
+- Reed, Michael. "{{% resource_link "0d4dc8f1-d0ef-4a0f-8c18-27f6ecc6f0ae" "Prototyping digital clay as an active material" %}}." *Proceedings of the 3rd International Conference on Tangible and Embedded Interaction.
 ACM, 2009*.

 > ### Posted by DG
 >